Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/02-shell-intro.md

 While the visual aid of a GUI makes it intuitive to learn, this way of delivering instructions to a computer scales very poorly.
 Imagine the following task:
 for a literature search, you have to copy the third line of one thousand text files in one thousand different directories and paste it into a single file.
 Using a GUI, you would not only be clicking at your desk for several hours, but you could potentially also commit an error in the process of completing this repetitive task.
-This is where we take advantage of the Unix shell.
+This is where we take advantage of the power of a computing *shells*.

-The Unix **shell** is used to receive commands telling the computer what to do.
-(Note: in the course, the name "Unix" is used, but everything said about "Unix" also applies to "Linux", which is an open-source implementation with many different versions.
-The COLA computer systems actually run a version of Linux called CentOS.)
-The Unix shell is both a **command-line interface** (CLI) and a scripting language, allowing repetitive tasks to be done automatically and fast.
+The **shell** is used to receive commands telling the computer what to do.
+The shell is both a **command-line interface** (CLI) and a basic scripting language, allowing repetitive tasks to be done automatically and fast.
 With the proper commands, the shell can repeat tasks with or without some modification as many times as we want.
-Using the shell, the task in the literature example can be accomplished in seconds.
+Using the shell, the task in the literature example above could be accomplished in a second.

 ### The Shell

-The shell is a program where users can type commands to interface with the computer.
+The shell is actually just (another) program where users can type commands to interface with the computer.
 With the shell, it's possible to invoke complicated programs like climate modeling software or simple commands that create an empty directory, often with only one line of code.
+There have been many shells created over the years.
+The very first, as part of the original Unix operating system in the early 1970s, is `sh` which stands for... "shell"!
-The most popular Unix/Linux shell is **bash** (the Bourne Again SHell --- so-called because it's derived from a shell written by Stephen Bourne).
+One of the most popular shells is **bash** (the Bourne Again SHell --- so-called because it's derived from a shell, that was also named `sh`, written by Stephen Bourne in the late 1970s). `bash` was written in the late 1980s, and has stood the test of time.
-Bash is the default shell on most modern implementations of Unix and in most packages that provide Unix-like tools for Windows.
+It is the default shell on most modern implementations of Unix/Linux and in most packages that provide Unix-like tools for Windows.

-When the shell is first opened, you are presented with a **prompt**, indicating that the shell is waiting for input.
+When the shell is first opened, you are presented with a **prompt**, indicating that the shell is waiting for input:

 ~~~
 $